swapnilxsonawane/Quant-Finance/README.md

-# Quant-Finanace
+# Quant-Finance
-You can leanr Quant Finance related concepts with code in Python and C++.
+You can learn Quant Finance related concepts with code in Python and C++.